HISTORY

 organizations to large public, private non-profit and

 private for-profit agencies.
-DRA remains committed to
+DRA remained committed to

-honoring California’s diversity, and continues its history
+honoring California’s diversity, and continued its history

 of working with both small and large organizations.